GRIDAPPSD/Powergrid-Models/README.md

 ## GridAPPS-D Model Import

+If there have been no changes to the source models, you may follow these [import instructions](BLAZEGRAPH_IMPORT.MD).

+If the source models have changed, please test them first as described next.

+## GridAPPS-D Model Testing

 Feeder model import into GridAPPS-D is now accomplished using [CIMHub](https://github.com/GRIDAPPSD/CIMHub).
 Please be able to build CIMHub as described in the previous section, so that you can perform this model import process as a developer.